dramsoc/dramsoc.github.io/README.md

 Redirects are implemented using a single html meta refresh tag.

 To change the current committee and recent shows, update static/data/committee.json and static/data/shows.json respectively.

+Images in /wp-content are to make sure old links don't break on Horde and email signatures